Wardergrip/MedievalMadness/README.md

 ```
 This weighting makes it easy to make some weapons a little more uncommon than others which makes it more fun to get that one rare weapon and makes it easier to balance.
 If one weapon is objectively better but it is in abundance, everyone will use it and it will feel unfun.

+I liked this so much, I made it generic and added it as a contribution to [this project](https://github.com/AtlantiaKing/ThatDefaultUnityProject).

 ## Alternative rounds

 Each game round has a list of settings.
 These are the settings that will be loaded when the game round is chosen.
 These settings are nothing more than some multipliers and values.
 The base round has a virtual initialisation function that can be overriden to add extra functionality.